biohackathon-japan/bh23-glyco/paper/paper.md

 This involves updating of software used by the glycomics community.

 5. Semantic inferencing to enhance the knowledge in GlyCosmos.
-This involves organizing the ontologies used in GlyCosmos to enable inferencing, and incoropration of inferencing rules to generate new knowledge from existing data.
+This involves organizing the ontologies used in GlyCosmos to enable inferencing, and incorporation of inferencing rules to generate new knowledge from existing data.

 # Outcomes

 ## Integration of glycan data from GlyTouCan with PubChem

-### update GlyTouCan data
+### Update GlyTouCan data

-In order to smooth integration, we decided to commence with the forthcoming release of the GlyTouCan data.
-Then, we updated the GlyTouCan data by utilizing the latest WURCSFramework.
+In order to enable smooth integration, we commenced with the release of the GlyTouCan data.
+We updated the GlyTouCan data by utilizing the latest WURCSFramework.

 ### Exhaustive analysis for PubChem structures to detect sugars using MolWURCS and Sugar'n'Splice
 To integrate glycan data between PubChem and GlyTouCan, we have developed a software tool, MolWURCS, for extracting sugars, including monosaccharides and glycans, from chemical structure fomulae as WURCS.
 In this time, we performed exhaustive analysis for all data in PubChem and GlyTouCan using MolWURCS.
 To complement and compare the result of the sugar detection, we also used the result of Sugar'n'Splice which detects not only sugars but also the other biopolymers including nucleic acids and amino acids.